Pavel Dolukhanov: Biography

 Pavel Dolukhanov was born January 1, 1937, in Leningrad.
 His father was a professor at the Electrical Engineering Institute.
-In 1959 he graduated from the Geography Department of Leningrad State University with a degree in Geography and Geomorphology and joined the Laboratory of Archaeological Technology at the Leningrad branch of the Institute of Archaeology of the Academy of Sciences of the USSR (now IHMC RAS) under the supervision of Prof Sergei Rudenko.
-Starting as a Senior Laboratory Assistant, in 1988 Dolukhanov was appointed Head of the Laboratory.
+In 1959 he graduated from the geography department of Leningrad State University with a degree in geography and geomorphology and joined the laboratory of archaeological technology at the Leningrad branch of the Institute of Archaeology of the Academy of Sciences of the USSR (now IHMC RAS) under the supervision of Professor Sergei Rudenko.
+Starting as a senior laboratory assistant, in 1988 Dolukhanov was appointed head of the laboratory.

-In 1965 Dolukhanov completed his Master’s thesis "Late and Postglacial History of the Baltic Sea and the Archaeological Cultures in its Basin," and in 1985 his doctoral thesis "Development of Environment and Economy of the Primitive Population of Eastern Europe and Asia Minor in the late Pleistocene-Holocene period".
+In 1965 Dolukhanov completed his master’s thesis "Late and Postglacial History of the Baltic Sea and the Archaeological Cultures in its Basin," and in 1985 his doctoral thesis "Development of Environment and Economy of the Primitive Population of Eastern Europe and Asia Minor in the late Pleistocene-Holocene period".

 Research

 His main areas of research focused on paleoecology and archaeology, in particular on the adaptation of archaeological cultures to environmental changes.
 Dolukhanov was one of the first in the Soviet Union to realize the enormous possibilities afforded by radiocarbon dating in a variety of historical studies.